Yo-3k/PriorityLoot/README.md

   This works only if the shift-click option is enabled via a checkbox, to no interfere with the original WoW shift-click function in case PriorityLoot is not used.
 - When a roll is finished, the master looter can auto-distribute the loot via the "Trade" button
 - The first five participants of a roll are displayed as winners, in case multiple of the same item are distributed with one roll.
 In case more than 5 people have the same "highest" prio, all are displayed.
 - Individual priorities can be disabled via right-click on each client (not synchronized) to give a visual representation of the available priorities.
-- **IMPORTANT:** After trading the last item in a loot distribution session, the MasterLooter must clear the item selection with the "x" button, otherwhise he will continue trying to trade the last item when casually trading other people.
+- **IMPORTANT:** After trading the last item in a loot distribution session, the MasterLooter must clear the item selection with the "x" button, otherwise he will continue trying to trade the last item when casually trading other people.
 This is because the Add-on currently does not know how many items of the same type will be traded.